-and after such revision as may appear requisite, the estimates shall be transmitted to the Magistrate of the district. - 75.
-The Magistrate may either forward the estimates
+74. After the expiration of the said fourteen days, and after such revision as Bettimate to be transmitted to Magistrate. may appear requisite, the estimates shall be transmitted to the Magistrate of the district.

-Magistrate may re to the Commissioner of the Division, or may return them to the Commissioners with such remarks and suggestions as he shall think fit to record.
-And the Commissioners at a meeting shall take into consideration the Magistrate's remarks, and shall either adopt his suggestions or shall record in writing their reasons for refusing to do so: and the estimates shall thereupon be returned to the Magistrate for transmission to the Commissioner of the Division. - 76.
-The Commissioner of the Division may either powers of Commissioner as to estimates.
+75. The Magistrate may either forward the estimates to the Commissioner of Magistrate may rethe Division, or may return them to the Commissioners with such remarks and suggestions as he shall think fit to record.
+And the Commissioners at a meeting shall take into consideration the Magistrate's remarks, and shall either adopt his suggestions or shall record in writing their reasons for refusing to do so: and the estimates shall thereupon be returned to the Magistrate for transmission to the Commissioner of the Division.

-Sanction the estimate as it stands, or may cause it to be returned to the Commissioners for such modifications as he may think necessary; and when such modifications have been made, the estimate shall be re-submitted for ratification to the Commissioner of the Division or if such modifications as may be recommended are not made, it shall be open to the Commissioner of the Division to make such alterations as may seem to him fit:
+76. The Commissioner of the Division may either sanction the estimate as it powers of Commisstands, or may cause it to be returned to the Commissioners for such modifications as he may think necessary; and, when such modifications have been made, the estimate shall be resubmitted for ratification to the Commissioner of the Division or if such modifications as may be recommended are not made, it shall be open to the Commissioner of the Division to make such alterations as may seem to him fit :